Accessing LLMs

 9))

-This should result in something similar to the following JSON output which includes the completion:
+The completions call should result in something similar to the following JSON output which includes the completion.

 1{